glouw/blog/_posts/2018-03-11-littlewolf.md

 [The full source is here.](https://github.com/glouw/littlewolf)

-The function pcast() handles the floor and ceiling casting.
+See pcast().
+This handles the floor and ceiling casting.